Jump to a section:

 Successful Traditional Marketing Strategies for Generation X

-4. Out-of-Home Advertising: Out-of-home advertising, such as billboards and transit ads, can also reach Gen Xers effectively.
-A study by Nielsen found that 71% of Gen Xers often look at messages on roadside billboards.
+- Out-of-Home Advertising: Out-of-home advertising, such as billboards and transit ads, can also effectively reach Gen Xers.
+A Nielsen study found that 71% of Gen Xers often look at messages on roadside billboards.

 Case studies of effective traditional marketing campaigns targeting Generation X

-3. IKEA’s Print Catalogs: Despite the rise of digital media, IKEA has found continued success with its print catalogs.
+- IKEA’s Print Catalogs: Despite the rise of digital media, IKEA has continued to be successful with its print catalogs.
 Gen Xers, who grew up flipping through the iconic IKEA catalog, continue to respond well to this traditional medium.

-As we continue exploring marketing strategies for Generation X, it’s clear that a mix of traditional and digital media is the most effective approach.
+As we continue exploring marketing strategies for Generation X, it’s clear that the most effective approach is a mix of traditional and digital media.
 This generation’s comfort with and use of a wide range of media channels offers various touchpoints for marketers to engage with.

 Building Trust with Generation X